Seeed-Studio/wiki-documents/docs/How_to_detect_finger_touch.md

 ---
-title: How to detect finger touch
+name: How to detect finger touch
 category: Tutorial
 bzurl:
 oldwikiname: How to detect finger touch